Freedom Through Fetters

 — Marcus Aurelius, Meditations, Book V.1

-The morning moment—the transition from sleep to wakefulness—proves crucial precisely because discipline is weakest at this juncture.
+The morning moment—transition from sleep to wakefulness—proves crucial precisely because discipline is weakest at this juncture.
 The comfort of bed represents unlimited possibility: we could remain indefinitely.
-The act of rising imposes the day's first limitation, asserting that we will confine ourselves to what is necessary rather than what is pleasant.
+The act of rising imposes the day's first limitation, asserting we will confine ourselves to what is necessary rather than what is pleasant.
 This initial act of Beschränkung establishes the template for subsequent limitations throughout the day.

 The Curated Environment

-Winston Churchill observed that "We shape our buildings; thereafter they shape us."
+Winston Churchill observed: "We shape our buildings; thereafter they shape us."
 The principle extends to all environmental design.
-We can either construct spaces that facilitate limitation and concentration, or we can allow them to accumulate valves for energy dissipation.
+In an immediate sense this concerns the neatness of our environments, and in a long-term sense it concerns what media occupies our mind space.
+We can either construct spaces that facilitate limitation and concentration, or allow them to accumulate valves for energy dissipation.
 The choice proves decisive for sustained achievement.

 The Liturgy of Refusal